-When Nicole and I started minding our money, it was for one very specific reason.
+When my wife and I started minding our money, it was for one very specific reason.
 She didn’t love her job and she wanted the opportunity to raise our new daughter at home.
 So that became our driving force.
 Let’s eliminate our debt and modify our lifestyle so we can live on one income only.

 So what are your dreams?
 And what are your spouse's dreams?

 Perhaps you want to start your own business, switch careers, adopt a child, give more to charities you love or simply reduce the stress that comes with not being in control of your money.
 This is your time to discover your dreams together.
 And be sure to remind yourself of your goal(s) when you meet for your Budget Party.

 Related Article: 7 Dreams That Can Come True When You're Debt Free

 4. Choose a Budgeting Tool That Makes the Process Easy

 The world of Fintech has made budgeting incredibly easy.
 There are so many tools available today that help you save time and money.
 Here are some of my favorites:

 - Monarch Money: This couples-focused budgeting system is now our go-to after Mint shut down – (Monarch Money Review)

 - Empower: Tracks your net worth, budget, and much more (for free) – (Empower Review)

 - YNAB: Detailed app that allows you to easily track financial goals – (YNAB Review)